01 of 10

 The Neighborhood: If trendy bars are your thing--whether they're cocktail-oriented or full of "pretty people"--you'll feel right at home in River North.
 Some best bets double as restaurants and bars, such as Arbella, Benny’s Chop House, Frontera Grill and Three Dots and a Dash.

 Address: 19 E. Ohio St.Continue to 4 of 10 below.

 04 of 10

-Why It's Hot: The near North Side boutique-style property offers spectacular views of Lincoln Park, which may be seen from guest rooms as well as from rooftop lounge J. Parker.
+Why It's Hot: Hotel Lincoln, a near North Side boutique-style property offers spectacular views of Lincoln Park, which may be seen from guest rooms as well as from rooftop lounge J. Parker.
 Located on the 13th floor, the upscale rooftop lounge is a particularly hot draw in the area for young professional singles.
-In 2015, the owners constructed a glass-enclosed patio rooftop, making it a year-round cocktailing option.
+The owners constructed a glass-enclosed patio rooftop, making it a year-round drinking destination.
 J. Parker boasts a strong cocktail program, which includes classic and seasonal offerings, plus curated wine, spirits and beer lists.
 Extreme craft beer enthusiasts should also appreciate Beermiscuous, the lobby-level cafe offering more than 300 options.

 Address: 1816 N. Clark St.Continue to 5 of 10 below.

 05 of 10

 Kimpton Hotel Monaco Chicago